Skip to content

 Tip

-Double-check the polarities of the battery cable connections.
+Double-check the polarity of the battery cable connections.
 Red goes with red and black goes with black.

 Motor power